 Figure 1: Velocity (left) and temperature (right) distribution during pressing a TV panel

 The pressing of glass is limited by two major effects.
-If the pressing time is large, the cold mold or cold plunger can freeze the flow or generate chill ripples at the glass surface.
-On the other side, if the pressing time is small, the plunger velocity is very high.
+If the pressing time is long, the cold mold or cold plunger can freeze the flow or generate chill ripples at the glass surface.
+On the other side, if the pressing time is short, the plunger velocity is very high.
 In that case the glass could tear apart.